adelashraf/facebook/README.md

 # facebook
-is a tool for getting Egyptian mobile number
+is a tool for getting Eg , Fr mobile number
 # how to use
 choose the carrier and write the last two slot number have fun